 - A leash or carrier for getting your pet into the hospital

 While not all of our specialists are available 24 hours a day, our emergency team is always ready to stabilize your pet and help determine what is needed next.
-We work closely with all of the specialists within the Veterinary Specialty Center (internal medicine, cardiology, surgery, ophthalmology, dentistry, avian/exotics, dentistry and physical therapy).
+We work closely with all of the specialists within the Veterinary Specialty Center (internal medicine, cardiology, surgery, ophthalmology, dermatology, avian/exotics, dentistry and rehabilitation).
 Part of our job is to help facilitate consultations or transfers between the specialists that your pet needs.
 We also work closely with your primary care veterinarian to keep them apprised of what is happening with your pet so they can resume care when it is most appropriate.

 Do not wait to seek emergency care if you suspect your pet may have ingested something toxic or dangerous, even if you do not see obvious symptoms.
 Sometimes symptoms may be delayed for hours or days after the incident.
 Please call us for guidance.
 In some cases, even we need to consult the experts.
 We use and recommend the ASPCA Animal Poison Control Center.
 They charge a fee for their services, but the information their toxicologists provide can be life-saving.
 In some cases, they can help you avoid a trip to the ER.